Table of Contents

 Taking 50 astrophotography photos with a DSLR camera increases the signal-to-noise ratio by 7 times.
 Just 10 images will improve it by three times.
 In other words, the more images you take, the better your final astrophoto with enhanced light will be.

 Taking calibration frames also helps.
 Bias and dark frames can be subtracted from the image to remove noise created by your camera and the temperature of the sensor.
-Flat frames can remove dust and stray light from your optics by subtracting this from your images.
+Flat frames can remove dust and stray light from your optics by subtracting this after you capture images.

 I’m going to run through the steps you can follow to get the most out of the program on Windows.
 These steps will help you optimize processing and time settings.